 - Velocity information.
-Determines that how loud that note will be played.
+Determines how loud that note will be played.
 (0-127)

-The second type is Program Change message.
+The second type is the Program Change message.
 This message can switch presets/channels in any MIDI compatible device.
-You can change your Pod preset with this message or you can change the channel of MIDI capable tube amp such as ENGL Invader.
+You can change your Pod preset with this message or you can change the channel of MIDI-capable tube amp such as ENGL Invader.
 It has the same 3 information inside the message.